nioc/web-music-player/API.md

 The API returns:
 - 200 with an array of tracks,
 - 204 if there is no track in library,
+- 401 if authorization token is missing or invalid,
 - 500 in case of error.

 #### Add tracks to the library from a server folder